samjulien/blog/_posts/2018-06-29-create-secure-cloud-apps-with-auth0-and-stackblitz.md

 * `auth.config.ts` creates an object that contains our Auth0 application credentials and configuration.
 * `auth.service.ts` creates a service that handles of all our authentication flow.
-* `auth.guard.ts` wires up Angular router guards with our authentication service so that we can create protected routes within our router configuration.
+* `auth.guard.ts` wires up Angular router guards with our authentication service so that we can create guarded routes within our router configuration.

 ### Angular Authentication Service